 I'd read something on a page in a book and immediately try to share with the friend sitting next to me.
 But I couldn't.
 The information wouldn't come back out.
 Even while searching for it through my brain, I couldn't seem to find it.

 It almost felt disrespectful.
-To learn about injustices and not be able to retain that information enough to pass the knowlege along, have conversation around it etc.
+To learn about injustices and not be able to retain that information enough to pass the knowledge along, have conversation around it etc.

 But I abruptly put a stop to that way of thinking.
 Because really, that's just ego talking isn't it?
 Some sort of hierarchical bullshit no doubt rooted in white supremacy and ableism.